Oluwatobiloba-The-Analyst/heart-failure-data-analysis/README.md

    - A lower average ejection fraction was observed in deceased patients (33%) compared to survivors (40%).
 Since ejection fraction reflects the percentage of blood the heart pumps out with each beat, this suggests that reduced cardiac pumping capacity is strongly associated with poorer outcomes in heart failure patients.
 Ejection Fraction is therefore a critical functional indicator of survival.

 ### 5. Biomarkers
-- **Serum Creatinine:** Higher in deceased patients (1.8 mg/dL vs 1.2 mg/dL in survivors).
+- **Average Serum Creatinine:** Higher in deceased patients (1.8 mg/dL vs 1.2 mg/dL in survivors).
 Since serum creatinine is a marker of kidney function, elevated levels suggest impaired renal performance, which is known to worsen heart failure outcomes.
 This highlights that renal function is closely tied to survival in heart failure patients.
-- **Creatinine Phosphokinase (CPK):** Higher in deceased patients (670 mcg/L vs 540 mcg/L).
+- **Average Creatinine Phosphokinase (CPK):** Higher in deceased patients (670 mcg/L vs 540 mcg/L in survivors).
 Elevated CPK is often linked to muscle damage, including cardiac muscle injury, which may signal more severe disease progression or greater stress on the heart.
 This suggests that increased CPK could be an additional risk factor associated with poorer outcomes in heart failure patients.

-- **Serum Sodium:** Slightly lower in deceased patients (135 vs 137 mEq/L).
+- **Average Serum Sodium:** Slightly lower in deceased patients (135 vs 137 mEq/L in survivors).
 Low sodium (hyponatremia) is a common complication of heart failure, often reflecting fluid overload or advanced disease progression.
 Even small differences can indicate worsening prognosis, making serum sodium a useful biomarker for identifying at-risk patients.

-- **Platelets:** Slightly lower in deceased patients (256,381 vs 266,658 platelets/µL), though within normal range.
+- **Average Platelets count:** Slightly lower in deceased patients (256,381 vs 266,658 platelets/µL in survivors), though within normal range.
 These findings suggest that higher creatinine phosphokinase levels, higher serum creatinine levels and lower serum sodium levels are associated with worse outcomes.
 These biomarkers may serve as useful indicators for identifying at-risk patients.

 ---

 ## 📈 Recommendations

--**Early Detection & Monitoring:**
+- **Early Detection & Monitoring:**
 Hospitals should prioritize the regular monitoring of key clinical indicators — including ejection fraction, creatinine phosphokinase, serum creatinine, serum sodium levels, and blood pressure, as these strongly correlate with mortality.
 Patients with abnormal values should be promptly identified and provided with timely, targeted, and optimized medical interventions to reduce the risk of adverse outcomes.

 - **Targeted Interventions for Underlying Conditions:**